sathish-cap/labs-arm/README.md

 Please wait for the above scripts to be completed before the below step can be executed

 Step 2 : 02_CreateWindowsJumpboxVM.json

+## DYNAMIC Tiering Lab Scripts execution order

+/DYNAMICTIERING

+Step 1 : 01_CreateLinuxHANAVMs.json

+Please wait for the above scripts to be completed before the below step can be executed

+Step 2 : 02_CreateWindowsJumpboxVM.json